 In situations where adults cannot maintain 6 feet of distance or more from your OT, please consider the use of a face covering.

-For all sessions that take place in person, your OT is required to ask you (or the adult/guardian present) the following health screening questions:
+For all sessions that take place in person, your OT may ask you (or the adult/guardian present) the following health screening questions:

 - Does anyone in your household have a temperature greater than 100.4?